 How do I count this?
 4 weeks + 52 weekends + around 5-10 public holidays…

 Yet, to make the most out of these days off, you may need to revise your lifestyle.
 I have listed below some habits and tricks I put in place to increase the time I allocate to travelling.
-Please share yours in the comments if you have other ideas, I’d love to read about it!
+Please share yours in the comments if you have other ideas, I’d love to read them!